VladLapkovsky/VladLapkovsky/README.md

 I’m a beginner software developer.

 🌱 I’m currently learning SQL and going to learn Docker, Django, and more usefull things.

-There is nothing interesting to see now, but not for a long :)

 📫 How to reach me:
 - linkedin: vladislavlapkovsky